 But this is about to change.
 On the southeast slope of Manataka (Hot Springs) Mountain, cross the street from Hot Springs National Park, there was a small house built in 1920 that was demolished in 2010.
 This little house sat on a half-acre, three city lots, of sacred ground; a little piece of the sacred mountain.

-Recently Linda Bear Woman Speaks VanBibber of Independence, Missouri donated the land to the Manataka American Indian Council.
+Linda Bear Woman Speaks VanBibber of Independence, Missouri donated the land to the Manataka American Indian Council in 2008.
 MAIC received a clear-title deed to this private property for use in perpetuity for ceremonies and other functions.
 Linda is a retired marketing executive and a member of Manataka since 2001.

 Anyone driving by this property would not consider it of much value.
 After the property is cleared and cleaned, it will be a slice of sacred ground on which we can pray and conduct ancient ceremony in the way of the Grandfathers.
 At the same time, all visitors will have easy access to the sacred Manataka Mountain.

 It is a place where the past and the present can meet in the hearts of our children.

 It will take a lot of work and a lot of love and dedication to turn this property into a place of beauty for the people.
 Spirit has shown that a Medicine Wheel garden planted with native herbs gathered for healing by our ancestors will be created.

 The Manataka Medicine Wheel will have a Peace Pole with “PEACE” engraved in the many languages of the First Nations people who pray here and in the languages of visitors from around the globe.

 A Sacred Fire Circle will be built for prayer and ceremony.
 A purification lodge will be available.
 We also plan to build a pavilion and other facilities on the land.
 But we have more Heart than we have money for these projects, so we are asking our readers and supporters for assistance.
 The grounds will not be used to stage unrelated events or powwows.